atingupta2005/Azure-Devops-AZ-400/Module-19-Managing-Containers-using-Docker/2-Azure Pipelines-Using ACR/README.md

 ### Build Pipelines - Build using Container
 - To use Containers to have different build/release environment

+- Steps
   1. Create a build pipeline
   1. Modify it - code from [pipeline-container.txt](pipeline-container.txt)
   1. Save and run
   1. Inspect Job logs

 ### Build Pipelines - Publish Artifacts